CMU-313/fall-2021-hw2-hammer/README.md

 How to use (user/reviewer):

 - Note down the applicant ID corresponding to the resume
-- Enter your first and last name
+- Enter reviewer first and last name
 - Rate applicant's quality of education, work, extracurriculars, and skills and awards from 1-5, 1 being poor quality and 5 being great quality
 - (Optional) Leave any additional comments in the last blank
 - Save the form to save information to backend